Mission of the Grady-White Freedom 192

 Regular readers know that we like dual console boats.
 The reason is because they are so versatile, and can be used for most anything in both fresh and salt water.
 Not surprisingly many buyers of dual console boats come from center consoles.
 Likewise many new buyers consider both center consoles and dual consoles before settling on a dual console.
 Why?
 We think here are four major reasons--

+Everyone has in their mind's eye what their dream boat should look like.
+Having seen bowriders since birth many boaters have that image of a boat indelibly printed on their brain.
+For these people, center consoles don't jingle the right chimes.
 Then, there is the desire for a boat with a "salty look" alluded to above.
 A boat "type" is just as important for making a personal statement as is the brand, maybe more so.
 The Freedom 192 definitely sends different signals than does a sportboat dual console tarted-up with hull graphics and chrome.

 Center consoles are usually designed to facilitate active anglers who brook few compromises when it comes to fighting fish effectively.
 Dual consoles have comfortable bow seating and usually two or three seats in the stern in addition to the helm and companion seats.

 Again, center consoles are often designed for a specific activity and are not well-suited for towing sports.
 Likewise, they are not set-up for comfortable cruising with a big crowd of friends.

 Virtually all center consoles have standard or optional T-tops which, while they may protect the captain and one passenger from sun and rain, leave anyone else in the elements.
 A dual console first has a windshield to protect passengers from spray as well as a standard or optional Bimini top where four or more people might be able to take cover under.

 Advantages of the Grady-White Freedom 192 Dual Console

 What we particularly like about the Grady-White Freedom 192 is that she is small.
 Small means that she is less expensive to buy and operate.
 Also, while there are a number of dual consoles on the market built by predominately fishboat builders, there are only a couple of other models available this small.

-Kid-Friendly.
 We like to see kids operating boats as young as state laws will permit so long as they have the proper boating education.
 The Freedom 192 is easy to operate, requires little trim, is stable, and with a stainless steel insert in its rub rail, is hard to beat up.
 Of course, because she is under 20' (6.09 m), the Freedom 192 will float level if swamped, as required by the USCG.

 With an 8' (2.44 m) beam she is easy to trailer and can be squeezed into a double-door garage, if not, a 9' (2,74 m) wide single, depending on the trailer width.
 We would simply wrap her up for the winter if left outside and dispense with the canvas covers we normally recommend.
 During the season she can be left out on a mooring because of her self-bailing cockpit.
 The only concern, then, will be birds.

+C. Raymond Hunt & Associates designed the Freedom 192 (and all of the other Grady-Whites for that matter).
+We wouldn't be surprised if this is one of the smaller boats it has worked on, bringing its practical expertise to a type boat that has been dominated by freshwater boat designers.
 Grady-White calls its Hunt bottom shape a "SeaV2" design, by which it means a “variable” V hull which has a sharp, high-deadrise angle in the bow, and more shallow bottom sections aft.
 Grady-White does not publish what the deadrise is at the transom, but we suspect on this model that it is more than earlier 19' (5.79 m) Grady-White versions.
 The result of the Hunt bottoms is a more comfortable ride in choppy conditions at speed.

 Performance and Handling